ubuntu/snappy-playpen/zsh/README.md

 # Z shell snap

-This project creates a devmode working snap of the Z shell.
+This project creates a snap of the Z shell.
 A shell is interesting because it conflicts with the isolation principle of snaps, so it is a nice experiment for the playpen.